-But don’t forget that windfoiling is not only just about light wind windsurfing, but much more.
+But don’t forget that windfoiling is not only just about light wind windsurfing.
 When you begin to feel more confident on your foil, you’ll start pushing the limits and exploring the potential of the foil.

-Today we have discussed the subject with Øyvind Birkeland, a Norwegian windfoiler with almost 2 years of foiling experience, and he is used to strong winds as he lives on the windy, west coast of Norway.
+I recently discussed windfoiling in strong winds with Øyvind Birkeland, a Norwegian windfoiler with almost 2 years of foiling experience, and he is used to strong winds as he lives on the windy, west coast of Norway.

 He tells us about his experience from the recent Windsurf National Championship, and also gives us his tips and tricks to fly in strong winds.

 Øyvind has become such a fanatic foiler, he takes the foil out in all wind conditions, even gusts up to 30 knots!
 Here are my key takeaways from the interview with him on how to windfoil in strong winds –

 - Practice windfoiling in all kind of conditions, not only when the water is flat and the wind is light, and you will get better at controlling the foil.

 - Use a helmet and other adequate protective gear, such as an impact vest.